reimhult/reimhult.github.io/_posts/2020-05-12-housing-price-trend-visualization-part-1.markdown

 | Longitude | lon | 13.99752036 |
 | Geometry | way | 0101000020110F0000F777698C00BD374166BF31F1EEC75C41 |

-Let's start by doing some traditional trend analysis using SQL statements.
+In this part, we'll get started by doing some traditional trend analysis using SQL statements.
 We want to answer the question:

-> How does the monthly price trend look for apartments in the largest cities of Sweden during the last year?
+> What is the monthly price trend for apartments in the largest cities of Sweden during the last 12 months?

-I'll start with posting the end result, and then get into the SQL queries to generate it.
+I'll start with posting the desired end result, and then go into the details of the SQL queries to generate it.

 #### Desired result